Choose your language

 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

-In February 2013, the Vilnius ORT School was accredited as a Gymnasium and renamed as the Vilnius Sholom Aleichem ORT Gymnasium School.
+In February 2013, Vilnius ORT School was accredited as a Gymnasium and renamed as the Vilnius Sholom Aleichem ORT Gymnasium School.
 In 2015, a new building in the center of Vilnius was added to the school.